 - But Not Too Gay: Justin tells his boyfriend "Not here baby, not here."

 - The Cameo: Sam Rockwell as Justin Hammer, who is also a prisoner at Seagate.

-- Decomposite Character: Aldrich Killian was intended to be a Composite Character of himself and the Mandarin, but the show reveals that there is an actual leader of the Ten Rings terrorist group that goes by that name.
+- Decomposite Character: Aldrich Killian was intended to be a Composite Character of himself and the Mandarin, but the short reveals that there is an actual leader of the Ten Rings terrorist group that goes by that name.

-- Do Not Taunt Cthulhu: Impersonating the leader of a terrorist organisation, and then showing him to be just a fraudulent has-been actor, is going to seriously anger any terrorist mastermind who's concerned about his reputation.
+- Do Not Taunt Cthulhu: Impersonating the leader of a terrorist organization, and then showing him to be just a fraudulent has-been actor, is going to seriously anger any terrorist mastermind who's concerned about his reputation.

 - The Ghost: The real Mandarin is only mentioned in the short and never physically appears.